 - 1. Turn off and unplug the system if necessary. - 2.
 Remove the system housing cover. - 3.
-Locate the J10 IR pin header connector on the motherboard.
-It is between the two lowest PCI slots. - 4.
+Locate the J45 IR pin header connector on the motherboard.
+It is below the FDD connector. - 4.
 Remove the expansion slot cover in the system housing that corresponds to an open PCI slot.
 There may be a slot cover retaining screw to remove and put aside for later use. - 5.
 Insert the port module in the open expansion slot cover and align the module's mounting bracket with the screw hole for the retaining screw If there is one).
-Insert the screw and tighten it to secure the port module in place. - 6.
-Plug the module's connector cable on to the IR connector on the motherboard. - 7.
+Insert the screw and tighten it to secure the port module in place. - Plug the module's connector cable on to the IR connector on the motherboard. - 7.
 Replace the system housing cover. - 8.
 Plug in and turn on the computer. - 9.
 Run the CMOS Setup Utility and pen the Integrated Peripherals section.
-Set the "UART Mode Select" to the required mode, IrDA or ASKIR, and configure the port settings that follow it if necessary.
+Set the "UART Mode Select" to the required mode, IrDA or ASKIR, and configure the port settings below it if necessary.
 Save the settings and reboot.